andymckay/blog/_posts/2017-08-11-next-chapter.md

 * helped shepherd add-ons through Firefox going to more than <a href="https://wiki.mozilla.org/Electrolysis">one process</a> to multiple processes
 * completely <a href="https://github.com/mozilla/web-ext">rewritten the command line tools</a> and provided some kick-ass APIs
 * re-written the validator for add-ons into JavaScript and its now mirroring the rules from Firefox
+* re-written the discovery pane in Firefox and the <a href="https://addons.mozilla.org/en-US/firefox/">AMO mobile pages</a>
-* written 11 blog posts(<a href="<a href="https://blog.mozilla.org/addons/2015/12/21/webextensions-in-firefox-45-2/">Firefox 45</a> to <a href="https://blog.mozilla.org/addons/2017/08/10/webextensions-firefox-56/">Firefox 56</a>) on WebExtensions status
+* written 11 blog posts (<a href="<a href="https://blog.mozilla.org/addons/2015/12/21/webextensions-in-firefox-45-2/">Firefox 45</a> to <a href="https://blog.mozilla.org/addons/2017/08/10/webextensions-firefox-56/">Firefox 56</a>) on WebExtensions status
 * built 2 new services to assist in add-on development
 * done 3 work weeks
 * worked with a bunch of awesome contributors

 ... there's a ton of things I've missed, apologies to everyone.
 And <b>we aren't done</b>, we've got 6 weeks till the cut off for 57 and then another month or two as it rolls out to release.

-What's more important is the possibilities for the future, this:
+What's more important is the <a href="http://mckay.pub/2016-04-17-addons-old/">possibilities for the future</a>, this:

 * releases the shackles around Firefox developers that extensions caused
 * improves the security and performance for our users